When to Hire a Workers Compensation Attorney

-Many injured workers ask our firm through our free consultation program if they can or should handle their workers’ compensation case without counsel.
-Many injured workers are also concerned about “hiring an attorney to go up against their employer.”
-Oftentimes, an injured worker can and should handle the claim themselves.
-For example, if a worker suffers an injury at work that is covered by workers’ compensation, no disputes exist, and the injury heals back to normal, the injured worker may not need counsel.
-Similarly, if an injured worker is paid full workers’ compensation benefits, has a permanent injury, and receives a fair settlement offer as compensation for the permanent partial impairment, the injured worker may not need an attorney.
+In many cases, the injured worker may be able to handle the claim himself.
+For example, if a worker suffers an injury at work that is covered by workers compensation, no disputes exist, and the injury heals back to normal, the injured worker may not need counsel.
+Similarly, if an injured worker is paid full workers compensation benefits, has a permanent injury, and receives a fair settlement offer as compensation for the permanent partial impairment, the injured worker may not need an attorney.

-Also, an injured worker may have a claim for the highest benefit available under Indiana law which is called permanent total disability.
-Permanent total disability or PTD for short, can pay an injured worker a weekly workers’ compensation check for life.
+- An injured worker may have a claim for the highest benefit available under Indiana law which is called permanent total disability (PTD), which pays an injured worker a weekly workers compensation check for life.

-As information becomes more and more available on the internet and in other sources, our firm sees many injured workers trying to represent themselves.
-Sometimes, this is a good plan so that the worker does not have to pay an attorney a fee.
+As information becomes more readily accessible to workers, our firm sees many injured workers trying to represent themselves.
+Sometimes, this is a good plan so that the worker does not have to pay an attorney’s fee.
 However, in most cases, this is not a good plan.
 The attorneys at Klezmer Maudlin will honestly evaluate your case through a free consultation and tell you whether or not you would benefit from representation.
-Many times we tell prospective clients that they do not need our help and other times we tell them that they might benefit from our help.
+We often tell prospective clients that they do not need our help, but are candid and up front if they can benefit from our counsel.

-Since we founded our law firm, we have helped more than 30,000 workers in Indianapolis, Evansville and throughout Indiana to explore and pursue workers’ compensation benefits and many other forms of relief available to them.
-In fact, Thomson West selected attorneys Randal M. Klezmer and Nathan B. Maudlin to write a guide that is, today, used by lawyers across the state: The Indiana Workers’ Compensation Law and Practice Manual.
+Since we founded our law firm, we have helped more than 30,000 workers in Indianapolis, Evansville and throughout Indiana explore and pursue workers compensation benefits and many other forms of relief available to them.
+In fact, Thomson West selected attorneys Randal M. Klezmer and Nathan B. Maudlin to write a guide that is used by lawyers across the state: The Indiana Workers Compensation Law and Practice Manual.

 Call or connect with us online to discuss your case.
 We can learn more about how your construction fall occurred and craft a legal strategy that is tailored to meet your unique needs and goals.